RAFBER/Basic-technologies-of-technical-communication/docs/Visual Studio Code/Visual_Studio_Code–useful_options.md

       ![Breadcrumbs](../assets/images/Breadcrumbs.png)

 7. Extensions installation.
-Extensions improve the functioning of the program    for specific applications.
+Extensions improve the functioning of the VSCode editor for the specific applications.
 View tab> Extensions> Markdown All In One> Install

     To install *Markdown All in One* extension (and each other) proceed as follows: